Matthias84/awesome-flying-fpv/README.md

 Videotransmitter (VTX) are analog or digital radio transmitter on your drone, which send usually a videostream of your front camera (first person view - FPV) but can also transmit arbitrary information or establish a somewhat regular bidirectional link between the drone and a groundstation which also offers control uplink etc. See also Ground station.

 * [OpenHD](https://github.com/OpenHD/Open.HD) - Use 2.4 / 5.8 GHz wifi hardware and SBCs on air and groundside to provide a video and telemetry downlink and an optional control uplink.
 Try to develop a more efficient dedicated hardware board.
+[Compare different open digital links](https://openhd.gitbook.io/open-hd/general/openhd-vs-alternatives).
 * [RubyFPV](https://rubyfpv.com) - Use 2.4 / 5.8 GHz wifi hardware and RPIs to provide a video and telemetry downlink and an optional control uplink.
 No source provided but plugin system.
 * [Wifibroadcast NG](https://github.com/svpcom/wifibroadcast) - Use 2.4 / 5.8 GHz wifi hardware and RPIs to provide a video and telemetry downlink.
 * [wfb-ng on OpenIPC](https://github.com/OpenIPC/sandbox-fpv) - Wifibroadcast NG on OpenIPC compatible CCTV modules, capable of 120fps or 4k video feeds with telemetry